CristianTischler/WeatherApp/README.md

 yarn test
 ```

-This command will run all tests and provide you with information about their status..
+This command will run all tests and provide you with information about their status...

 ## Contact